 2011 Origins of C4 grasslands Working Group, National Evolutionary Synthesis Centre (Durham, NC).

-2010 NASA/GISS Working Group, NYC.
-Climate sensitivity in the Anthropocene.
+2010 NASA/GISS (New York) Working Group: Climate sensitivity in the Anthropocene.

 2012.
 THE ROTHAMSTED LECTURE, Rothamsted Research, Harpenden.

 2011.
 PLENARY.
 4th Annual Journée d'Ecologie Toulousaine Symposium, INRA, Toulouse.

 2011.
 KEYNOTE.
 Centenary Symposium, British Ecological Society (Journal of Ecology).

 2011.
 PLENARY.
 South African Association of Botanists Annual Conference, Rhodes University.